kevin-tong-msft/azure-cli-mcp/README.md

 To run the _Java_ archive, you need to have a Java Virtual Machine (version 17 or higher) installed.

-Binaries are available on the [GitHub Release page](https://github.com/jdubois/azure-cli-mcp/releases), here's how you can download and run them:
+Binaries are available on the [GitHub Release page](https://github.com/jdubois/azure-cli-mcp/releases), here's how you can download the latest one with the GitHub CLI:

 - Download the latest release: `gh release download --repo jdubois/azure-cli-mcp --pattern='azure-cli-mcp.jar'`
-- Run the binary: `java -jar azure-cli-mcp.jar`

 ### Configuring the MCP server with Claude Desktop

 Claude Desktop makes it easy to configure and chat with the MCP server.
 If you want a more advanced usage, we recommend using VS Code (see next section).

 You need to add the server to your `claude_dekstop_config.json` file.
+Please note that you need to point to the location where you downloaded the `azure-cli-mcp.jar` file.

 ```json
 {